 Anyone can apply to speak at a meeting.

-When you arrive at the meeting, see the Committee Manager in the foyer to confirm your attendance, then take a seat in the public area of the meeting room.
+When you arrive at the meeting, see the Democratic Services Officer in the foyer to confirm your attendance, then take a seat in the public area of the meeting room.

 Your speech should only relate to material planning considerations.